LuizSteola/LuizSteola/README.md

 ### Hello 👋
 I am a Chemical Engineer looking for opportunities

-- 🔭 Working on some mobile apps in no-code plataforms and starting its migration to Dart/Flutter
+- 🔭 Working on mobile apps in no-code plataforms and starting its migration to Dart/Flutter
 - 🌱 Learning Dart/Flutter and fundamentals of HTML/CSS

 <br>